IONA 13

 Being in the Studio Arts: Textiles class meant that as a Year 12 student, I found the time to be meditative, to breathe and to reset.
 Although going into another round of lockdown is hardly ideal, I am confident that I will emerge with a sense of pride for what I, and my class as a collective, were able to achieve.

-Ivy Kr_lovi_ – Arts Captain
+Ivy K – Arts Captain

 Head of Students' Message